Shawn-Ng/basic-statistics/R-forecasting.md

 ```

 ### Forecasting weekly data
-With weekly data, it is difficult to handle seasonality using ETS or ARIMA models as the seasonal length is too large (approximately 52).
-Instead, you can use harmonic regression which uses sines and cosines to model the seasonality.
 ```r
 # Set up harmonic regressors of order 13
 harmonics <- fourier(ts_data, K = 13)